rickosborne/cascades/md/26-4-3-welcome-back.md

 I alternated between screams of pain and laughter as I felt the reset starting.
 Instead of trying to unravel myself I switched to just getting my arms over my head to protect it.

-The drumbeat pulse in my ears blocked out everything else and I was gone.
+The drumbeat pulse in my ears blocked out everything else.
+I was gone.